Sprint (word processor): History

 The lack of beta-test mixed with pressure to ship for back-to-school time resulted in a Sprint 1.0 which had a range of minor glitches and bugs that had to be corrected with model 1.01 and a whole new set of diskettes for each registered user.

 Version 1.0 (equivalent of French 1.01) shipped a few months later in the US and rest of world, with a mixed reception from customers.
 Traditional Borland fans who bought Sprint were happy with the editor, but wondered why the package included a sophisticated formatter, while business users who wanted a word processor just to write their memos and letters wondered what to do with the heavy manual and powerful features of the formatter language.
 In any event, word processing was shifting to WYSIWYG.

 Version 1.5 shipped with a number of new features and real stability in France, but never made it elsewhere, although a number of localized versions had been built for various European countries.
 At the time, Borland Scandinavia had gone bankrupt, while Borland France had to be saved by massive financial help from the US.
-The developers who had once worked in Europe had to move to the Scotts Valley CA premises.
+The developers who had once worked in Europe had to move to the Scotts Valley, California premises.
 Version 1.5 was a reasonable success in France for some years, but Microsoft Word and Windows gained momentum and obscured all the other products.

 In North America, Sprint never really gained traction in the marketplace, as it was overshadowed by WordPerfect and then Microsoft Word.
 It built up a small, but loyal and often enthusiastic, following among professional writers, researchers, academics, and programmers who appreciated its power, speed, and ability to handle large documents.
 Borland did not believe that there was enough of a market to warrant updating the product, and it eventually stopped supporting it.